 Biofeedback to help you learn to control the movement of your bladder muscles.
 Sensors are placed on your abdomen.
 They turn signals given off by your muscles into lines on a computer screen.

-Medication may be given to relax the bladder muscle.
-Medication can also help ease bladder contractions, which reduces the urge to urinate.
+Medicine may be given to relax the bladder muscle.
+Medicine can also help ease bladder contractions, which reduces the urge to urinate.

-Neuromodulation may be done if medication and behavioral changes don’t work.
+Neuromodulation may be done if medicine and behavioral changes don’t work.
 Electrical pulses are sent to the sacral nerves (nerves that affect the pelvic area).
 These pulses help relieve OAB and urge incontinence.

 Surgery to make the bladder larger may be done in severe cases.